trek-view/basecamp/_posts/2020-05-29-call-for-trekkers-summer-autumn.md

 published: true
 ---

-**Winter and Spring were not quite what we were expecting.**
+**Winter and Spring were not quite what we expected.**

 <img class="img-fluid" src="/assets/images/blog/2020-05-29/ceasers-camp-mtb-sm.jpg" alt="Ceasers Camp Mountain Bike Virtual Tour" title="Ceasers Camp Mountain Bike Virtual Tour" />

-When we put call out our bi-annual call for Trekkers a the start of November we could never have expected what would unfold in the next few months.
+When we [put out our bi-annual call for Trekkers a the start of November](/blog/2019/call-for-trekkers-winter-spring) we could never have expected what would unfold in the following months.

 Not only did we see the warmest recorded Winter here in Europe (scary!), as of early February many places began to close as COVID-19 spread across the world (2x scary!).

 Whole ski resorts were closed over their busiest periods.

-Airlines cancelled their entire schedules.
+Airlines cancelled entire schedules.

 Families were isolated to their homes.